longzheng/open-dynamic-export/docs/configuration/battery.md

 ## Known Limitations

 - **`batteryGridChargingEnabled` not yet implemented**: The parameter is accepted in configuration but not yet used in the power flow logic.
 Battery cannot currently charge from the grid when solar is insufficient.
-- **Simplified battery need calculation**: `calculateBatteryNeedWatts()` returns the full `maxChargePower` when SOC is below target, rather than calculating precise watt-hours needed from battery capacity.
-This means the system requests maximum charge rate until target SOC is reached.
+- **Simplified battery need calculation**: `calculateBatteryNeedWatts()` returns the full `maxChargePower` when SoC is below target, rather than calculating precise watt-hours needed from battery capacity.
+This means the system requests maximum charge rate until target SoC is reached.
 - **No per-inverter battery scheduling**: All battery-capable inverters receive the same charge/discharge command.
-Per-inverter differentiation (e.g., based on individual SOC) is not yet supported.
+Per-inverter differentiation (e.g., based on individual SoC) is not yet supported.

 ## Troubleshooting